romilly/wg2/plan/journal.md

 I'll eventually have Navigation tests (and maybe some others) that use the live data.

 I am going to remove the image moving stuff for from the pipeline for now.
-It will be useful for the blog conversion, but for the main site I will assume that markdown uses a local resources/images directory and copy all the files to the output directory.
+It will be useful for the blog conversion, but for the main site I will assume that markdown uses a local `img` directory and copy all the files to the output directory.

 ## Friday 15 May 2020